CommonRoad/commonroad-reactive-planner/README.md

 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)

 ### Prerequisites
-1. add the folder `reactive-planner/src` to your python path
+1. add the folder `reactive-planner` to your python path

 2. this project uses three other framworks: